Overv/VulkanTutorial/03_Drawing_a_triangle/02_Graphics_pipeline_basics/01_Shader_modules.md

 ## Shader stage creation

-The `VkShaderModule` object is just a dumb wrapper around the bytecode buffer.
-The shaders aren't linked to each other yet and they haven't even been given a purpose yet.
-Assigning a shader module to either the vertex or fragment shader stage in the pipeline happens through a `VkPipelineShaderStageCreateInfo` structure, which is part of the actual pipeline creation process.
+To actually use the shaders we'll need to assign them to a specific pipeline stage through `VkPipelineShaderStageCreateInfo` structures as part of the actual pipeline creation process.

 We'll start by filling in the structure for the vertex shader, again in the `createGraphicsPipeline` function.